Treasure hunts in winter

 That’s a lot of work for me then!
 Scavenger hunts are so much easier!
 It’s probably my own fault.
 In the covid lockdown, when B was 5 & 6, I got a bit obsessed with treasure hunts.
 It felt like a great way of getting her outside walking and I went to some lengths to get out ahead and hide clues along established routes.
 One Christmas eve I managed to walk her all round Penarth, leaving her with my mum and rushing on ahead to plant clues.
 She’d spot that a mile off now at the advanced age of 9.

 I ponder options.
 I think they think we’ll do it in the garden but I strongly veto that.
 The big issue with treasure hunts now is that I spend hours setting it up, only for B to find all the clues in about five minutes.
 If we’re going to counter that happening we’re going to need a lot of space and variety of options for where to hide things.
 I’m determined to make them work for it and that’s going to mean hiding stuff, making them climb and putting things which they need some ingenuity to get down.
-It’s going to have to be Victoria Square again.
+It’s going to have to be at the local park again.
 We’re over visiting it at the moment but it’s so well resourced and easy to get too that I roll with it.

 On Friday I do a bit of a rekey and come up with a rough plan.
 I started out wondering if I could get them to do some sort of task to win a clue (make a den, do a challenge etc) but I can’t think of a way to do that which means they can find the clues themselves (which must be the most fun).
 Instead I opt for hiding the clues well and putting some high up so they have to climb to get them.
 Plan to get them occupied somewhere first where they can’t see me and go armed with string and poles to get it set up as quickly as possible.